brycemara/brycemara/README.md

 </div>

-- 🔭  I’m currently working on becoming a Front End software developer at Turing School of Software and Design.
-My degree is from Texas Tech (WRECK EM) in Industrial Engineering.
+- 🔭  I’m currently working as a Software Engineering Apprentice at McKinsey and Company.

-- 🌱  I’m currently learning Redux, Typescript & much more!
+- 🌱  I’m currently learning Angular & much more!

 - 💬  Ask me about SPACE & why cryptocurrency is the wave of the future 🪐💸
     - I love Sci-Fi novels & all things Space travel related.